iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 isn't necessary to commit stages right after their creation.
 You can create a few and commit them to Git together later.

-Let’s run the following stages: converting an XML file to TSV, and then separating training and testing datasets:
+Let’s create the following stages: converting an XML file to TSV, and then separating training and testing datasets:

 ```dvc